Banky3011/CorazaModule/README.md

     ```

 3. Install & Build the module:
-    After install, restart the ubuntu then you can try to build
     ```
     ./setup.py <operation>
     ```

 ## Integrate with OWASP Core Ruleset
 Core Ruleset can be installed by importing each required file in the following order: